The Perot Museum of Nature and Science

 The Perot is Dallas’ premier museum for nature and science — and one of the best in America.
 Built in 2012, the “rock-looking” building added something new to the Dallas skyline.
 The museum has 11 exhibit halls filled with dinosaurs, space, gems and minerals, and more.
 You can even race a dinosaur.

-Along with various kids activities, The Perot hosts “Social Science” events just for adults.
-A $29 includes after hours access to the entire museum for ages 21 and up, and a cocktail or craft beer.
+Along with various kids activities, The Perot hosts Thursdays on Tap events just for adults.
+A $25 non-member ticket includes after hours access to the entire museum for ages 21 and up, live music, drinks, and food trucks.

 Regular hours are Mondays through Saturdays from 10 am to 5 pm and Sundays from 11 am to 5 pm.